 Manaslu Trekking area just opened for trekkers in the mid 1990`s.
-The Manaslu region lies close to the border of Tibet.
-It is just in the past the locals still trade with Tibet as it is just a day walk to the border.
+The Manaslu region lies close to the border of Tibet. just in the past the locals still trade with Tibet as it is just a day walk to the border.
 The trek to Manaslu Trekking follows the age-old trade rout all the way to Larkya Bazar and Phedi.
 This is in the bottom of the pass.

 Manaslu Trekking lies in mid-western of Nepal.
 It follows the Budigandaki River upstream from the sub-tropical forest to the dry Tibetan zone offering outstanding views of Mount Manaslu (8156 m).
 As well as the eight highest peaks in the world along with a panorama of the surrounding magnificent peaks that straddle the border with Tibet.